If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 HiredGunsDemo-digitalcamcorder.png

 Portable Databank No Item Description - useless item.
-This item is actually listed in the game's paper manual where it's described as essentially a device for subscription based electronic encyclopaedias and other information sources.
+This item is actually listed in the game's paper manual where it's described as essentially a device for a subscription based electronic encyclopedias and other information sources.
 It gives no clue to its in-game purpose.
-It's also actually still present in the final game files as an item type, but the item itself is removed.
+It's also actually still present in the final game's files as an item type, but the item itself is removed.
 HiredGunsDemo-portabledatabank.png

 Satellite Uplink Card No Item Description - useless item.
 Presumably would have been used during the Satellite Uplink map to broadcast the footage recorded with the Camcorder to interested parties.
 HiredGunsDemo-SatelliteUplinkCard.png